Naitik120gupta/nyayagpt/Readme.md

 * [ ] **Citation Library:** Link real-world case law judgments to analysis.

 ---

-### Copyright
+## 📄 License
 © 2026 Naitik Gupta.
 All Rights Reserved.
-This codebase is not licensed for commercial use, distribution, or modification without explicit written permission.
+This project is proprietary software.
+Unauthorized copying, modification, or distribution is strictly prohibited.
+See [LICENSE](LICENSE) for details.

 ---